4 Easy Ways to Copy a Dictionary in Python

 Given Dictionary: {0: '1', 1: '2', 3: [1, '22', 3]}

-• After we print it, we declare an empty dictionary, dict2 where we are going to copy dict1
+• Then we declare an empty dictionary dict2 where we are going to copy dict1,

 • Next, we traverse through the dict1 using a for loop.
 And using the operation dict2[i]=dict1[i], we copy each and every element from dict1 to dict2.

-Whereas, if an iterable object like list item is changed, we see a change in dict1 list too.
-The second part of the code above explains this.
-Try comparing both dict1 and dict2 results after updating.
-We see the above statement is true.
+Note: The = operator creates a reference to iterable objects in the dictionary.
+Therefore, if a non-iterable element in dict2 is updated, the corresponding element in dict1 is unchanged.
+Whereas, if an iterable element like a list item is changed, we see it modify the original dictionary dict1 list as well.
+The second part of the above code explains it.
+After updating try to compare both dict1 and dict2 results.
+We see that the above statement is true.

-2. Using = operator to Copy a Dictionary in Python
+2. Using the = operator to Copy a Dictionary in Python

-Let us see how we can directly copy a dictionary in Python using a single ‘=’ operator.
+Let us see with an example how we can directly copy a dictionary in Python using an ‘=’ operator.

 #given dictionary